 The Nilson Gallery features the work of New Jersey artists, including the New Jersey Emerging Artists Series, a unique and exciting forum for NJ artists who have never had a one-person show of their work in our State.
 The artists selected for this Series represent the diversity of talent in the State and demonstrate their creativity in a wide variety of media.
 Gallery talks scheduled during the exhibitions offer artists the opportunity to share their stories and provide insight about what inspires and drives them in the creative process.

-Upcoming Exhibition: NJ Emerging Artist Series Changing Perspectives: Photography by Sherry Rubel
+Current Exhibition: NJ Emerging Artist Series Changing Perspectives: Photography by Sherry Rubel

 I discovered “Tent City” in Lakewood, NJ, after a Google search on homelessness.
 Not having heard of it, I was surprised it was reasonably close to home.
 In 2011, I decided to make the trip to Lakewood.
 I was seeking a journalistic project that I could become passionate about and immerse myself in.
 Little did I know how this Google search would change the course of my life.